SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 In the previous chapter, we explained how to work with the system console – how to **read numbers** from it and how to **print the output**.
 We went through the main arithmetical operations and briefly mentioned data types.
 Now, we are going to practice what we have learned by solving a few **more complex exam problems**.

-## Reading Numbers from the Console
+## Reading Numbers from The Console

 Before going to the tasks, we are going to revise the most important aspects of what we have studied in the previous chapter.
 We will start by reading numbers from the console.